This page includes background information about the March Future High Streets Fund programme.

-The government invited bids for Future High Street Funding from unitary authorities, metropolitan districts, London boroughs and, where there is a two-tier system, from district councils, in England.
-The funding guidance stipulated that the government would only accept bids covering town centre areas facing significant challenges.
+The Government invited bids for Future High Street Funding from unitary authorities, metropolitan districts, London boroughs and, where there is a two-tier system, from district councils, in England.
+The funding guidance stipulated that the Government would only accept bids covering town centre areas facing significant challenges.

-Having been successful in its application for funding, Fenland District Council will now act as the accountable body - this means that we are responsible for the legal and financial management of the funding.
+Having been successful in its application for funding, Fenland District Council will act as the accountable body - this means that we are responsible for the legal and financial management of the funding.
 We are also responsible for ensuring that the projects are delivered on time and to budget, achieve value for money and meet the requirements of the Future High Street Fund aims and objectives.

-The government requires that the Future High Street Fund money is spent by March 2024, however, work paid for by the other funders could continue after this time period.
+The government requires that the Future High Streets Fund money is spent by March 2024, however, work paid for by the other funders could continue after this time period.
 We are currently in a period of design, site investigation, planning and procurement of contractors for the projects.
 These processes will take time to ensure the right solutions are chosen and value for money is delivered.

 It is likely that work on the first projects will begin in Spring/Summer 2022.